Generated Factories

 }

-So the factory ArticleFactory has a method create that creates objects Article.
-Class Article might look like the following, for example:
+So, the factory ArticleFactory has a method create that creates Article objects.
+The Article class might look like this, for example:

 class Article